A Characterization of Multioutput Learnability: Online Multioutput Learnability

 \subsubsection{Characterizing Learnability of Non-Decomposable Losses}

 In this section, we characterize the online learnability of multioutput function classes $\mathcal{F}$ for a natural family of non-decomposable losses, $\ell_p$ norms for $1 \leq p \leq \infty$.
-We prove an analogous theorem to Theorem \ref{thm:batch_reg_nondecom}, by relating the online learnability of $\mathcal{F}$ w.r.t.\ $\ell_p$ to the online learnability of each $\mathcal{F}_k$ w.r.t.\ $d_1$.
+We prove an analogous theorem to Theorem \ref{thm:batch_reg_nondecom}, by relating the online learnability of $\mathcal{F}$ with respect to $\ell_p$ to the online learnability of each $\mathcal{F}_k$ with respect to $d_1$.
 We note that the proof of only uses the fact that $\ell_p$ norms are equivalent (up to a $K$ dependent constant) to the $\ell_1$ norm.
 Since any two norms in a finite dimensional space are equivalent, Theorem \ref{thm:onlinereg_ellp} actually holds true for \textit{any} norm in $\mathbb{R}^K$.
 But we only consider $\ell_p$ norms here due to their practical importance.